Static tables

 • The maximum key weight in a sorted table is 256 kilobytes.
 The default limitation is 16 kilobytes.
 The key weight is counted similarly to the string weight.

-We strongly advise against raising the limit on the key weight, because there is a risk of overflowing the master server memory.
-Changing the max_key_weight setting is only allowed as a hotfix.
+We strongly advise against raising the limit on the key weight, because there is a risk of exhaustion of the master server memory.
+You should only change the max_key_weight setting as an extreme measure.